Kazis and Thikadars of Sikkim: Judicial powers

 Adda Courts of the Kazis, Thikadars and Lamas were given judicial powers in 1909 through a resolution by State Council.
 These courts could try civil matters up to Rupees 500.
 The feudal landlords of Sikkim could punish peasants with then prevalent system of forced labour practices such as Kalo Bhari, Jharlangi and Kurwa.

 Abolishment

-This system was abolished in 1951 after Land Reform Program initiated by the Sikkim government.
+This system was abolished in 1951 after Land Reform Programme was initiated by the Sikkim government.